Volunteer with us

 As the UK's most targeted university by graduate employers, social sciences students at the University of Nottingham are known for their tenacity, positive attitude and commitment.

-If your organisation can provide a virtual, office-based (or hybrid) internship opportunity now, or in the future, please register your details below.
-We’re particularly interested in sourcing placements for the following sectors, however all offers are very welcome:
+If your organisation can provide a virtual, office-based (or hybrid) internship opportunity now, or in the future, please register your details below and a member of our team will contact you for an informal chat.

 Faculty of Engineering